-Group risks need to be considered on a case-by-case basis and as such there is no one size fits all mitigation strategy.
+Group risks need to be considered on a case-by-case basis and as such there is no prescriptive mitigation strategy.
 The inclusion of group risk within the Group CRO's quarterly ORSA report ensures it is brought to the attention of the LHL Board and suitable mitigation plans can be put in place.